What exactly does mixture control do?

 Example 1

-Notice that if the carburator had maintained a constant volumetric ratio of air to fuel, the mixture would be richer by 25%, not 15%.
+Notice that if the carburator had maintained a constant volumetric ratio of air to fuel, the mixture would become richer by 25%, not 15%.

 Example 2